-Bandit Signs stand behind its motto, “we don’t compromise on quality”.
+Bandit stands behind its motto, “we don’t compromise on quality”.
 This is why we offer premium materials to our customers.
 There is a massive difference between economy and premium films.

 In the market place you will always be able to source a better price, the below content will help you ask the right questions and make the right decisions.
 When obtaining a quote ask the supplier what material they will be printing on.

 Bandit uses only 3M approved digital printers consisting of Mimaki and HP, with a spread of different print technologies including latex, solvent and UV.
 We also only use original OEM supplied inks that tie in with our MCS warranty.